 A leader in cement manufacturing since 1939, Dalmia Cement is ranked as one of the best in the industry.
 Its constant ability to innovate sets it apart from others and has given them a leadership position in niche but fast-growing market segments.
 It has cement manufacturing plants in Tamilnadu, Andhra Pradesh and holds a major stake in OCL India Ltd., a major cement player in the Eastern Region.
 Dalmia Cement has also acquired Adhunik Cement and Calcom Cement in North East India giving them an expandable capacity control of 25 million tones.
-Dalmia Cement believes in making the world a better place and play a catalyst in transforming communities around their business operations by partnering with local communities, government, NGOs and other stakeholders.
+Dalmia Cement believes in making the world a better place and plays a catalyst in transforming communities around their business operations by partnering with local communities, government, NGOs and other stakeholders.
 Atula Imchen spoke to Ajit Menon, Executive Director, Head–Human Resource, Dalmia Bharat Group to gain more insight into the various CSR initiatives undertaken by the company.
 Dalmia Cement Ensures Development of Communities by Unleashing People’s Potential

 What does CSR mean to Dalmia Cement Bharat Ltd?
 Share with us your mission.
 What are your main focus areas for CSR programmes and why are they the centre of your CSR initiatives?

 Dalmia Bharat Group, founded in 1935, has been following the concept of giving back and sharing for more than seven decades.
 CSR has always been an opportunity for us to engage with different stakeholders, principally our neighbouring communities, to share with them our growth benefits aiming at improving their quality of life.
 We believe that when we set up our business and operate within a particular geography, we become part of that society and that ecosystem.
 For our business to sustain, it is essential for us to sustain that ecosystem and ensure the equitable growth of our neighbouring communities.
 That has a close connection to our own growth.
-In a way, a good CSR also mitigate potential business risks.
+In a way, a good CSR also mitigates potential business risks.

-Hence, the purpose of our CSR is creating sustainable shared values for inclusive growth of business and society.
+Hence, the purpose of our CSR is creating sustainable shared values for the inclusive growth of business and society.
 This CSR purpose grows from the vision of the company – ‘Unleash the Potential of Everyone we Touch’ which then connects to our CSR Vision, ‘Every Household has a Sustainable Livelihood in our Environment’.

 The main focus areas of our CSR programmes are Soil and Water Conservation, Energy Conservation and Climate Change Mitigation, and

 The programme aims to develop the skills and abilities of people in our programme areas to enable them to be employable or have additional sources of income for their families.
 We have reached out to more than 14000 direct beneficiaries in our programme Livelihood Skill Training.
-This does not take away our focus on social development of all the neighbouring areas where we exist.
+This does not take away our focus on the social development of all the neighbouring areas where we exist.
 These issues have been identified from independent / third party need assessment studies and stakeholder engagements with the community.

 The study highlighted the basic needs of water for domestic use, energy sources for cooking and lighting, livelihood opportunities and community development.
 These issues are material for the company as well and thus make sense as focus areas of our CSR initiatives.

-Skill Development is one of the two main themes we are focusing on in this issue of CSR Mandate.
-This is also one of your main core issues.
 Is this opportunity available to workers of your cement plant only or is it extended to people beyond your borders?
 Apart from workers at construction sites, who are the other beneficiaries from your other livelihood programmes?
 How have these different initiatives made an impact on their lives and that of their families?

 One of the best examples of the impact of SHG building and training is the Pragati Mahila Rural Bank, opened by 890 women from 61 SHGs, the first of its kind in the area.
-The bank has been operational for the past one year and now has a corpus of Rs.14 Lakhs.
+The bank has been operational for the past year and now has a corpus of Rs.14 Lakhs.

 The programme aims to develop the skills and abilities of people in our programme areas to enable them to be employable or have additional sources of income for their families.
 We have reached out to more than 14000 direct beneficiaries in our programme.

 More than 8200 members of our 720 + SHGs have been skilled and empowered.
 They have collected a corpus of more than INR 4.4 Crores through their savings and bank loans.
 Access to this corpus means these ladies are able to take money for expenses like buying cattle, for agriculture, small business, etc. One of the best examples of the impact of SHG building and training is the Pragati Mahila Rural Bank, opened by 890 women from 61 SHGs, the first of its kind in the area.
-The bank has been operational for the past one year and now has a corpus of Rs.14 Lakhs.
+The bank has been operational for the past year and now has a corpus of Rs.14 Lakhs.

 We have organised trainings for SHG members on tailoring and stitching, weaving, handicrafts, food processing, dress designing, phenyl making, artificial jewellery making, candle making etc. Many women from these SHGs have started their own business ventures and are earning additional incomes for their families.
 They sell their material locally as well as in local fairs and festivals.
 The increase in income ranges from Rs.12,000 – Rs.30,000 per year.